ministryofjustice/security-guidance/intranet/guidance-for-using-open-internet-tools.md

 # Open internet tools

-**This information applies to all staff and contractors who work for the Ministry of Justice MoJ.**
+**This information applies to all staff and contractors who work for the Ministry of Justice (MoJ).**

 <a id="overview"></a>
 ## Overview

-Open Internet Tools OITs are applications or services from suppliers outside the MoJ.
+Open Internet Tools (OITs) are applications or services from suppliers outside the MoJ.
 They often have the following characteristics:

 -   they are general purpose.
 This means they are not specific to the MoJ.
 Other organisations can use them
 -   they are accessed using the Internet, usually through a web browser.
 This means that if you have Internet access, you are able to connect to the tools